Deepanshu7777777/Secure-Registration-System1/README.md

 # Secure-Registration-System1
 User Registration system can request information from a user and stores the data securely in its's database.
 Used to create web based account forms and create connection with audience and finally used raw data for analysis purpose .

+We have use Css , HTML , JS, DBMS ,PHP, AND Many more languages